949.394.1714 a.sansone@me.com

 The yoga sutras teach us the importance of consistency, dedication and persistence, in order to become deeply rooted and transformative.
 This brings about the notion of respect from this particular sutra, it’s about the gradual development, it’s not about momentary effort or quick results.

-Once again, this ancient text is practiced by professional athletes, musicians, and countless experts of countless trades.
-The belief that you can’t meditate or that it doesn’t work is unfounded after one try or for one week or with only one type of meditation
+Once again, this ancient text is practiced by professional athletes, musicians, and countless experts of countless jobs.
+The belief that you can’t meditate or that it doesn’t work is unfounded after one try or for one week or with only one type of meditation.

 The functionality of the mind, body and spirit is exquisitely engineered to work in harmony.
 In most cultures, we have been conditioned to engage distractions and fill up our calendars and our minds with multi-tasking.
 And how’s that workin’ for us?
-I think the rise of mental health awareness answers that question.
+The rise of mental health awareness answers that question.

-Yoga re-orients us to the fundamental wisdom of body, mind and spirit from a commercial tagline back to just common sense – like vegetables are better for your body than double chocolate mint brownies.
-No offense to DCMB, (they’re my fav!!!)
-They’re just not biologically healthy for our bodies everyday, as we know stress, lack of sleep and anxiety aren’t biologically healthy for our brain and body…
+Yoga re-orients us to the fundamental wisdom of body, mind and spirit from a commercial tagline back to just common sense – meditation is a balanced, healthy practice of the mind, like vegetables are better for your body than double chocolate mint brownies.
+No offense to DCMB, they’re my fav!!!…they’re just not biologically healthy for our bodies everyday, as we know stress, lack of sleep and anxiety aren’t biologically healthy for our brain and body…

 We are re-learning the natural integration of body, mind and spirit through the tools of meditation and breath and Asana – within the vast wisdom of the yoga sutras.